 To keep the LSU community as safe and healthy as possible, we continue to urge everyone on campus to get tested for COVID-19.
 If you got tested for COVID-19 because you felt sick, were experiencing sick symptoms, or were a close contact of someone who tested positive for COVID-19, you should immediately quarantine until you receive test results.

 No, there is not one specific community used exclusively for quarantine.
 Quarantine and isolation spaces are located both on-and off-campus.
-In some cases, students move out of their original room into a different space to quarantine or isolate.
-In other cases, students are able to quarantine in their original space.
+Students move out of their original room into a different space to quarantine or isolate.
 Lots of factors go in to making that determination.

 We recently relocated 42 residents from one floor of a building in case we needed additional quarantine space while the availability of off-campus isolation/quarantine spaces was depleted due to Hurricane Laura evacuees.